 Constipation is a common digestive condition where a person experiences infrequent or uncomfortable bowel movements.
-It often involves passing hard, dry stools fewer than three times a week, though normal bowel habits can vary between three times a day to three times a week.
+It often involves passing infrequent bowel movements, hard or lumpy stools, straining, or a sensation of incomplete evacuation, though normal bowel habits can vary between three times a day and three times a week.
 Typically, constipation is managed through dietary and lifestyle changes or over-the-counter remedies.
 Chronic constipation may indicate an underlying health issue that requires further attention.
 Maintaining a balanced diet, staying hydrated, and regular physical activity are key preventive measures.

 Read time : 13 mins

 When constipation occurs, stools often become dry, hard, and difficult to pass, leading to discomfort during bowel movements.
 You might also feel as though your bowels aren’t completely emptied.
-The longer stool remains in the digestive tract, the harder and more challenging it becomes to pass, making timely bowel movements essential for digestive health.
-You should address this problem if you are experiencing severe pain, blood in your stool or if the constipation lasts longer than three weeks.
+The longer the stool remains in the digestive tract, the harder and more challenging it becomes to pass, making timely bowel movements essential for digestive health.
+Seek medical review if you have severe pain, rectal bleeding, unexplained weight loss, vomiting, new-onset constipation, or persistent symptoms despite self-care.

-Constipation is typically defined as a condition of having fewer than three bowel movements a week, though normal bowel habits can vary widely from person to person.
+Constipation is typically defined as having fewer than three bowel movements a week, although normal bowel habits can vary widely from person to person.
 Some may have multiple bowel movements daily, while others may go only a few times a week.
 What matters most is staying consistent with your unique pattern.
 Dietary and lifestyle changes or over-the-counter remedies may provide some relief.
-However, if constipation persists, make sure to address it as it may indicate an underlying health.
+However, if constipation persists, make sure to address it as it may indicate an underlying health issue.

-Constipation can be broadly classified into two main categories, each type has its own set of characteristics and underlying causes.
-These include:
+Constipation can be broadly classified into two main categories; each type has its own set of characteristics and underlying causes.
+These include (Diaz et al., 2023):

 The early signs of constipation include:

 Constipation is often accompanied by various uncomfortable symptoms that can disrupt daily life.
-Below are some common signs to watch for:
+Below are some common signs to watch for (Symptoms & Causes of Constipation (2025):

 Constipation can stem from a variety of causes, ranging from lifestyle factors to underlying medical conditions.
 It occurs when stool moves too slowly through the colon, causing it to become hard, dry, and difficult to pass.
 Below are some common causes: